Events & Lectures

 2011 public referendum, Garden City residents voted overwhelmingly NOT

 to support bonds to demolish St. Paul's, 3,290 to 1120.
-In October 2012, consultants Erwin & Bielinski issued a report to the Board rejecting the proposal
+In October 2012, consultants Erwin & Bielinski issued a report rejecting the proposal.

-In December 2012, the Board of Trustees passed a motion, by a 5 to 3 vote, not to proceed with the Committee's and Historical Society's proposal.
+In December 2012, the Village Board of Trustees effectively stalled all efforts by passing a motion, by a 5 to 3 vote, not to proceed with the Committee's and Historical Society's proposal.

 Please stay tuned.